langchr86/homesensor/backend/README.md

 > You can define credentials but then also need to configure those in the sensors used.

 Now you can flash your sensor boards.
-They should automatically appear as device/entity in your home assistant lovelace board.
+They should automatically appear as device/entity in your Home Assistant lovelace board.

-Additional home assistant configuration
+Additional Home Assistant configuration
 ---------------------------------------

-As defined in the `docker-compose.yml` the home assistant configuration is mounted to the host file system.
+As defined in the `docker-compose.yml` the Home Assistant configuration is mounted to the host file system.
-To configure home assistant manipulate the automatically created `configuration.yaml`.
+To configure Home Assistant manipulate the automatically created `configuration.yaml`.
 E.g. by changing the history duration from 10 (default) to 28 days:

 ~~~~~~